FelipePinhoUFC/RadarLivreCollector/README.md

 sudo ./start_receptor
 ```

 Congratulations!
 Now that you you can access your server by going to [http://127.0.0.1:8000](http://127.0.0.1:8000) in your web browser.
-If you did it right and the collector is feeding the server, you should see the airplanes close to your receptor.
+If you did it right and the collector is feeding the server, you should see the aircrafts that get close to your receptor.
-Don't worry if it doesn't display anything as you just started feeding.
-The airplanes will appear as they come close to your receptor's range.
-Remember that not every airplane have an ASD-B transceiver that you need.
+Don't worry if it doesn't show anything, as you just started feeding.
+The aircrafts will appear as they come close to your receptor's range.
+Remember that not every airplane have an ASD-B transceiver that you need to get data.

 <!--
 ## Running the tests